 Why bother obtaining nuances of tone in high and low print values if viewing a print unmounted prevents you from obtaining a clear and unhindered view?
 I want to view a print in its entirety.
 Dry mounting creates a smooth surface and avoids the potential problem of unwanted reflections off the print.

-Needless to say, mounted prints must be washed properly including the use of hypo clearing agent and partial toning in selenium or other toner to maximise print archival quality.
+Needless to say, mounted prints must be washed properly including the use of hypo clearing agent and partial toning in selenium, or another print toner, to maximise print archival quality.

 Mount boards should be 100% cotton rag avoiding all wood pulp.
 Wood pulp contains tannins which are acidic and therefore harmful to silver metal.

-Sometimes I get asked about the procedure for dry mounting baryta fibre based prints so here are some sequenced images.
-Click on the images for step by step descriptions.
+Sometimes I get asked about the procedure for dry mounting baryta fibre-based prints so here are some sequenced images.
+Click on the images for step-by-step descriptions.